 Anglo-Eastern’s Homeward Bound is an initiative by Anglo-Eastern Group for mariners, seafarers, ship management personals and for seafaring & maritime communities to facilitate information & news among maritime communities and their families at large.

-Anglo-Eastern is committed to developing global standards that will make a difference to its family members, society and eventually the world.
+Anglo-Eastern is committed to developing global standards that will make a difference.
+Anglo-Eastern is committed to the growth and welfare to its sailing and shore staff, their family members, our society at large and eventually the entire world.

 Grand Hyatt, Seminar Part 1 | Grand Hyatt, Seminar Part 2 | Traning Center | Ladies Seminar | KIDS ZONE | Gala Dinner | SAGA SHIP HOLDING SEMINAR – Grand Hyatt | Rio Tinto Seminar – Grand Hyatt | CMB GROUP Seminar – Grand Hyatt | Fednav Officers Seminar – Grand Hyatt | Anglo-Eastern ITIC Workshop -Grand Hyatt | Anglo Eastern Junior Officer Seminar at Orchid

 Proud to be a Mariner is a salutation from Anglo-Eastern to all the dedicated Mariners for their services and contributions towards the global economy.

 With a coast line of approximately 7517 kms, India has immense potential to become a maritime super power in the global scenario in the near future.